silashatfield/web-invoice/readme.txt

 * Easily use old invoices as templates for new ones
 * Dynamic and intuitive user interface
-* Automatically mark invoices paid via Moneybookers (Requires merchant status), AlertPay (Requires merchant status) or Google Checkout as paid
+* Automatically mark invoices paid via Moneybookers (Requires merchant status), AlertPay (Requires merchant status), PayPal, Payflow, Payflow Pro, Sage Pay, Authorize.net or Google Checkout as paid
 * Split gateway support (Your client is given the option of choosing the preferred gateway from the list of gateways you support). e.g PayPal and Moneybookers
 * All user interfaces are internationalized